Alabama Debt Relief Programs in 2025

 How It Works

-Alabamians can take out a fixed-rate, low-interest consolidation loan from a bank or credit union to reduce their interest rates and restructure debt payments.
+Some Yellowhammer State residents with multiple balances consolidate those debts into a single monthly payment.
+You can take out a fixed-rate, low-interest consolidation loan from a bank or credit union to reduce your interest rates and restructure debt payments.

 Another option is to open a zero-interest balance transfer credit card and transfer your outstanding credit card balance to the new card during the initial promotional period after the card is opened.